Aadhav-VijayaSaravanan/Currency-converter/README.md

    2. Locate the `api_key` variable in the `api.py` Python script.

-   3. Replace the placeholder with the API key you obtained from CurrencyFreaks.
+   3. Replace the placeholder with the API key you obtained from OpenExchangeRates.

    This step is essential for authenticating your access to the currency conversion API.
 Make sure to save your changes in the Python script after replacing the API key.